Abd10399/MLP-Implementation-Deep-Neural-Network/README.md

 # MLP-Implementation-Deep-Neural-Network

+## Implementation Details
+The MLP Model has been implemented from scratch in python with numpy, which the CNN Model uses torch tensors for GPU Acceleration and Convolution Layers.

 ## Basic Outline
 This project was focused on designing an MLP and a CNN and training them on 2 different image datasets, namely Fashion MNIST and CIFAR-10.
 Experiments were ran on both different models for tuning the hyper parameters